Hong Kong leader Carrie Lam says she won't seek second term

-"I will complete my five year term as chief executive on the 30th of June this year, and I will also call an end to my 42 years of public service,” Lam said at a news conference.
+“I will complete my five-year term as chief executive on the 30th of June this year, and I will also call an end to my 42 years of public service,” Lam said at a news conference.
+She thanks her team of local officials and the central authorities in Beijing, and said she plans to spend more time with family, which is her “sole consideration.”

 Speculation had swirled for months about whether she would seek another term, but she said that her decision had been conveyed to the central government in Beijing last year and was met with “respect and understanding.”

-Massive protests against the territory's government rocked Hong Kong in 2019 including calls for Lam to step down.
-Beijing responded in 2020 with a tough national security law that has stifled dissent in the semiautonomous Chinese city.
+She also strongly supported the national security law initiated by Beijing and implemented by her government that was seen as eroding the “one country, two systems” framework that promised after the handover from Britain that city residents would retain freedoms not found in mainland China, such as a free press and freedom of expression.

+The security law and other police and court actions in the years since have virtually erased the city's pro-democracy movement, with activists and the movement's supporters either arrested or jailed.
+Others have fled into exile.

-Hong Kong media say that her No. 2 John Lee is likely to enter the race to succeed her.
-Chief Secretary Lee was the city’s head of security during the protests.
+Hong Kong media say the city's No. 2 leader John Lee is likely to enter the race to succeed Lam.
+Chief Secretary Lee was the city’s head of security during the 2019 protests, and is known for his support for the police force during the protests and his tough stance against protesters.

 Hong Kong’s leader is elected by a committee made up of lawmakers, representatives of various industries and professions, and pro-Beijing representatives such as Hong Kong deputies to the China’s legislature.
 One of the unfulfilled demands of the 2019 protests was direct election of the city’s chief executive.

-The city was initially slated to hold the chief executive election on March 27 but the poll were postponed for six weeks until May 8 in light of the city’s worst coronavirus outbreak.
+The election for the chief executive had been set on March 27 but was postponed until May 8 as the city endures its worst coronavirus outbreak of the pandemic.

 Lam said that holding the polls as originally scheduled would pose “public health risks” even if a committee of only 1,462 people is involved.